RezaJF/hess/docs/faq.md

 corrected GWAS summary stats, HESS tends to overestimate \\(\sigma_e^2\\), resulting in downward bias in local SNP-heritability.

-## Why do I get negative variance estimates for local SNP-heritability?
+## Why do I get negative variance estimates for local SNP-heritability / genetic covariance?

 The variance estimates for local SNP-heritbility (genetic covariance) is a random variable that is not constrained to be positive.
 For some loci, the